 Spring is the time to lay the foundation for a beautiful lawn and garden throughout the warmer months.
 Putting time and effort into your home’s great outdoors enhances curb appeal for potential buyers while increasing your own enjoyment and providing an attractive backdrop for open-air entertaining.

 Some of the key steps to take in spring include laying down fertilizer, getting your veggie garden started, mulching your lawn, and more.
 Using the proper techniques and methods will yield the best results.
-These spring lawn and garden tips, presented by Vigoro, will set you on the path to a thriving landscape.

 Ready to put winter behind you and get ready for a lush spring lawn?
 Besides being a feast for the eyes and a comfy carpet for the feet, a full, green lawn increases a home’s property value by 15 to 20 percent!
 Applying fertilizer properly is key to getting a lot of growth, and spring is the perfect time to put down your first round.